redox-os/ion/manual/src/functions.md

 Functions help scripts to reduce the amount of code duplication and increase readability.
 Ion supports the creation of functions with a similar syntax to other languages.

-The basic syntax of functions is as follos:
+The basic syntax of functions is as follows:

 ```sh
 fn square